ABC-523 Instructions

 Refunds will be made payable to the applicant(s) listed on the priority application form submitted to the department.

 Successful participants who withdraw their interest after filing a formal application for a priority license will be entitled to a refund in accordance with Business and Professions Code (BPC) § 23320 and 23959.
-Pursuant to the provisions of § 12419.5 of the Government Code, if an applicant owes money to California taxing agencies, a claim against the priority application fee may be made by the taxing agency.
+If an applicant owes money to California taxing agencies, a claim against the priority application fee may be made by the taxing agency.
 If such a claim is made, the amount owed will be deducted from the priority application fee at the time of refund and remitted to the taxing agency.

 Name(s) on Application